kinecosystem/kin-ecosystem-android-sdk/README.md

        }

        ```
-1. Create WhitelistData object and set userID, appID, apiKey etc or just pass a JWT String on `Kin.start`.
+1. Create WhitelistData object and set userID, appID, apiKey or just pass a registration JWT String on `Kin.start`.

     1. Option 1 - Should be use only for first time rapid integration and internal testing.